dendronhq/dendron-site/vault/dendron.topic.commands.md

 #### Actions

-- `fixFrontmatter`
+##### fixFrontmatter

-  - Add ids and titles to the frontmatter of all notes that are missing it
+- Fixes notes that are missing the frontmatter, or that have broken frontmatter.
 - Setup a `docs` folder if it doesn't exist.
 Required if you want to [[publish|dendron.topic.publishing]] your notes

 <a href="https://www.loom.com/share/bd045f708f8e474193de8e3de0dc820f"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/bd045f708f8e474193de8e3de0dc820f-with-play.gif"> </a>